An Embedding Framework for Consistent Polyhedral Surrogates: Embeddings and Polyhedral Losses

 We now turn to the reverse direction: which discrete losses are embedded by some polyhedral loss?
+Perhaps surprisingly, we show in Theorem~\ref{thm:discrete-loss-poly-embeddable} that \emph{every} discrete loss is embeddable.
+Combining this result with Theorem~\ref{thm:poly-embeds-discrete} establishes Theorem~\ref{thm:embed-poly-main}.
+Further combining with Theorem~\ref{thm:link-main}, proved in the following section, this construction gives a consistent polyhedral surrogate for every discrete target loss.

-Perhaps surprisingly, we show that \emph{every} discrete loss is embeddable, using a construction via convex conjugate duality which has appeared several times in the literature (e.g.\ \cite{duchi2018multiclass,abernethy2013efficient,frongillo2014general}).
-Note however that the number of dimensions $d$ required could be as large as $|\Y|$.
+The proof of Theorem~\ref{thm:discrete-loss-poly-embeddable} uses a construction via convex conjugate duality which has appeared in several different forms in the literature (e.g.\ \cite{duchi2018multiclass,abernethy2013efficient,frongillo2014general}).
+We then apply a result we will prove in \S~\ref{sec:min-rep-sets}: a minimizable surrogate embeds a discrete loss if and only if their Bayes risks match (Proposition~\ref{prop:embed-bayes-risks}).